 Our students are offered the opportunity to graduate with honors following the completion of an independent senior research project successfully defended in front of a committee of three faculty members.
 Students interested in earning honors in social work also may want to look into applying to the VCU Honors College.

 Our advanced-standing option allows those interested in pursuing graduate study the opportunity to apply to the school’s Master of Social Work Program and complete their graduate degree over the course of three continuous semesters, following their undergraduate work.

 Independent study provides the opportunity to create your own specialized learning experience and pursue educational goals outside of the B.S.W.
 Program curriculum through intensive study in an in-depth, faculty-mentored opportunity.
-Learn more about B.S.W. independent study policies and how to apply check your VCU email account or contact Doug Critcher, B.S.W.
+For more information about the B.S.W. independent study policies and how to apply check your VCU email account or contact Doug Critcher, B.S.W.
 Program assistant, at firstname.lastname@example.org.